muchas/reading-list/README.md

   - Property testing seems powerful - once you define one against the abstraction (e.g interface) you can test all implementations the same way.
 - Book: Java Concurrency in Practice
   - Key topics: compound actions, visibility (thread caches etc), encapsulation helps in thread safety, without synchronization Java may change operation order, safe publication, confinement (thread, instance, stack), trade-off between synchronization and performance, different ways of achieving thread safety (e.g. immutability), documenting and being aware of concurrency policies
+- Perceiver: General Perception with Iterative Attention(https://arxiv.org/abs/2103.03206)
+  - Multiple approaches have been tried to mitigate attention O(n^2) time and memory complexity, but apparently asymetric attention with latent array makes it work quite well?
+  - Attention maps from cross-attention layers don't look that convincing to me.
+  - Transformer based NN architecture goes multi-modal, quite impressive.
+Wondering if the path forward is about less architectural bias and even more data.